JCSnap/real-or-fake/README.md

 Ocassionally, we will insert unlabelled images into the game, and the user will be able to guess whether the image is real or fake as per normal.

-A score will be given to the unlabelled images based on user guesses, which can be a good heuristic to determine if the image is real or AI generated.
-It might also serve as useful data for training a model.

 A user is deemed to be more "reliable" if they have a higher elo score since they are able to correctly label more images.
 Thus, when making a guess on unlabelled images, their guess will be weighted more heavily in the score calculation.

+A score will be given to the unlabelled images based on user guesses, which can be a good heuristic to determine if the image is real or AI generated.
+It might also serve as useful data for training a model (or not, idk but it would definitely be interesting to see).

 ## TODO